luksow/Coconut/README.md

 # Coconut

-Coconut (COmpcat CONcurrent Unit Testing) is a library for testing and debugging concurrent applications in C/C++.
+Coconut (COmpcat CONcurrency Unit Testing) is a library for testing and debugging concurrent applications in C/C++.
 It allows programmer to exercise selected interleavings and check some assertions.
 Execution with Coconut is deterministic and repeatable due to limited concurrency.

 ## Interface